-He is best known for his interdisciplinary work on the evolution of cooperation which has been cited more than 30,000 times.
-His current research interests include international security and sense-making.
+His current research interests include international security, including cyber conflict.
 Among his honors and awards are membership in the National Academy of Sciences, a five year MacArthur Prize Fellowship, the Newcomb Cleveland Prize of the American Association for the Advancement of Sciences for an outstanding contribution to science, and the National Academy of Sciences Award for Behavioral Research Relevant to the Prevention of Nuclear War.
-He served as President of the American Political Science Association (2006-07).
-In 2015 he was awarded an honorary Doctor of Laws degree by Harvard University.
+Dr. Axelrod served as President of the American Political Science Association (2006-07).

 Dr. Axelrod’s recent publications on cyber issues include “The Timing of Cyber Conflict” (with Rumen Iliev) published in the Proceedings of the National Academic of Sciences (2014).
 This work has been cited in numerous technical publications and blogs from over 30 countries.
 Dr. Axelrod has consulted and lectured on promoting cooperation and harnessing complexity for the United Nations, the World Bank, the U.S. Department of Defense, and various organizations serving health care professionals, business leaders, and K-12 educators.
 He has also consulted with CyberCom on cyber analogies, and the Office of the Assistant Secretary of Defense for Networks and Information Integration on risk in networked information systems.

 Office of the Senior Advisor to the Secretary of State